korzhyk/CLOVER-Z370-AORUS-Gaming-7/README.md

 * *Peripherals* → USB Configuration → XHCI Hand-off : **Enabled**
 * *Peripherals* → Initial Display Output : **PCIe 1 Slot**

-1. Create bootable Clover media
-2. Download repo or release (prefer) of working config
-3. Unpack to your Clover bootable media `/EFI/CLOVER` and also put generated `SMBIOS.plist`
-4. You are ready to install or run macOS on your Hackintosh 

 ## What's behind the scenes

 ### Kexts